-- It is best to store the oral liquid in a refrigerator if possible.
+- It is best to store the oral liquid in a refrigerator.
 Do not freeze.
-If you must keep the liquid at room temperature, throw away any unused liquid after 3 months have passed.
+If you must keep the liquid at room temperature, throw away any unused liquid after 3 months.

 - Keep all medicine away from children and never share your medicine with anyone.